 b) otherwise, the AIoT device shall ignore the AIoT identification information, indicate to the lower layer that the filtering information is not matched, and determine not to respond to the AIoT paging.

+If the AIoT device determines to respond to the AIoT paging, the AIoT device shall send an INVENTORY REPORT message to the AIOTF.

+The AIoT device shall derive a RANDAIOT_d value as specified in 3GPP TS 33.369 [6] and shall include the derived RANDAIOT_d value in the in the RANDAIOT_d IE in the INVENTORY REPORT message.

+The AIoT device shall derive a RESAIOT value, using the long-term configured KAIoT_root and the value of the RANDAIOT_n included in the paging message provided by lower layers as specified in 3GPP TS 33.369 [6].
+The derived RESAIOT value shall be included in the in the RESAIOT IE in the INVENTORY REPORT message.

+If privacy protection of AIoT device identifier is not used, the AIoT device shall include the AIoT device permanent identifier in the AIoT device identity IE in the INVENTORY REPORT message.

+Editor's note: Details of the AIoT device identity IE is FFS and depends on SA3 progress.

 Upon all the selected NG-RAN indicating the inventory procedure has been completed, the inventory procedure is considered as completed by the AIOTF as specified in 3GPP TS 23.369 [2].

 NOTE: How NG-RAN indicates the inventory procedure has been completed is defined in 3GPP TS 38.300 [7].